Weak nonlinearity for strong nonnormality: Transient Growth

 Next, we derive an amplitude equation for the weakly nonlinear transient growth in an unforced ($\bff=\bm{0}$) system, without restriction on its linear stability.
-The solution to the linearized equation (\ref{eq:ieqlin}) is $\bu(t) = e^{L t}\bu(0)$, where $e^{L t}$ is the matrix exponential of $L t$.
+The solution to the linearised equation (\ref{eq:ieqlin}) is $\bu(t) = e^{L t}\bu(0)$, where $e^{L t}$ is the operator exponential of $L t$.
 In an unforced context, the propagator $e^{ L t}$ maps an initial structure at time $t=0$ onto its evolution at $t \geq 0$.
 The largest linear amplification at $t_o>0$ (subscript $o$ for ``optimal'') is

 The singular value decomposition of the propagator $e^{L t_o}$ provides the transient gain $G(t_o)$ as the largest singular value of $e^{L t_o}$, as well as the left and right singular pair $\bv_o$ and $\bu_o$, respectively,